opencv/opencv/modules/ocl/doc/ml_machine_learning.rst

 ocl::KNearestNeighbour
 --------------------------
-.. ocv:class:: ocl::KNearestNeighbour : public CvKNearest
+.. ocv:class:: ocl::KNearestNeighbour: public CvKNearest

 The class implements K-Nearest Neighbors model as described in the beginning of this section.